dotnet/arcade/Documentation/CorePackages/Publishing.md

     ...
     ```

+    We suggest you to use the stage name *build*, otherwise you'll need to pass the name of the stage to the `post-build.yml` template (see table on next section).

 1. Import the new [eng\common\templates\post-build\post-build.yml](../../eng/common/templates/post-build/post-build.yml) Arcade template at the end of the build definition.
 This will import all default test, validate and publishing stages provided by Arcade.
 The bottom part of your build definition will look like this:

     ```YAML